 Acute Inpatient Care

 Acute inpatient hospitalization occurs only with a physician’s order for conditions that cannot be safely or effectively treated on an outpatient basis.
 It is the most intensive level of care offered and provides 24-hour skilled nursing observation and care, daily interventions and oversight by a psychiatrist, and intensive, highly coordinated treatment by a physician-led team of mental health professionals.
-Inpatient hospitalization is always short-term and designed to quickly stabilize the most serious symptoms to allow a quick transition to less intensive levels of care.
+Inpatient hospitalization is always short-term and designed to quickly stabilize the most serious symptoms to allow a quick transition to less-intensive levels of care.
+Montevista Hospital offers acute inpatient care for adults, youth, adolescents (ages 13 to 18), and to children ages 4 to 12.
+Dual Diagnosis programs are available for adults and adolescents with a secondary chemical dependency diagnosis.

 Advantages of Acute Inpatient: